 Focus management is an up-and-coming idea where you use tools and apps to focus more and have better productivity.
-And as a small business owner we can use all the focus help that we can get.
-Am I right?!

 In past articles I’ve talked about how I use Asana to manage client projects and deadlines.
 I’ve shared the exact details of how to eliminate distractions and be more productive when working from home.

 And though, work-life balance is a noble goal, I want to build a future-proof business that’s centered around my life and evolves with me.
 Don’t you?